SoFi Robo Advisor Review & Performance August 2021

 With no minimum investment and access to live advisors, SoFi is a great option for cost-conscious investors.
 Advisors are not required to hold a CFP or other relevant professional designation and clients are unable to work with a dedicated advisor.
 If clients are looking for more tailored or complex advice, they may want to look elsewhere for a digital advice product

-SoFi scores below average in regards to financial planning tools made available online.
+SoFi scores average in regards to financial planning tools made available online.
 While clients are able to model a single goal plan, they are unable to model “what if” scenarios or receive help determining how much to spend during retirement.
-Also, there are limited tools to model other large expenses or create a holistic plan.
-Finally, clients are unable to incorporate Social Security assumptions or additional retirement income, such as a pension benefit.
+However, the access to life financial advice makes it so an investor has access to a variety of planning expertise.

 SoFi is rated above average in regards to features and customer experience.
 They offer a range of financial services in addition to investment management, all on one integrated platform.
 In addition to a high-yield cash account, they provide smart dividend reinvestment and offer tax-loss harvesting.
 When assessing customer experience, they do have a mobile app and educational material available for those interested in financial planning and investment topics.
 They also provide the ability to include outside accounts for a holistic financial picture.